-Sole proprietors, gig workers, self-employed individuals, and pretty much anyone who has 1099 income are among the types of business concerns that can qualify for PPP loans.
-As long as you were in operation on or before February 15, 2020 and reported taxable earnings/income for 2019 or 2020, you can likely apply for PPP assistance.
+You might qualify for PPP loans if you’re a sole proprietor, gig worker, or self-employed.
+Pretty much anyone who has 1099 income can qualify for PPP loans.
+As long as you were in business on or before February 15, 2020, and you reported taxable earnings for 2019 or 2020, you can apply for PPP assistance.

 How do I know if I’m self-employed?

 The definition of self-employed or nonemployer encompasses a wide range of people.
 You’re likely self-employed if you fit into one of these categories: